Mum weeps in video after son in US Navy who said he won't return for X'mas came

 "My mom: Nno o, welcome.
 Thank God ure here, do this for me I want go sleep."

-Meanwhile, Legit.ng previously reported that a Nigerian man had reunited with his UK-based mum after 13 years of being apart.
+Meanwhile, YEN.com.gh previously reported that a Nigerian man had reunited with his UK-based mum after 13 years of being apart.

 In a social media post reshared by @instablog9ja, the son said that the meeting was really an emotional one for him.